Why some Shopify customers order then return constantly (and how to spot the pattern)

-Every DTC merchant eventually notices it: the same customer's name keeps appearing in the returns queue.
+Every DTC merchant eventually notices it.
+The same customer's name keeps appearing in the returns queue.
 They placed four orders last month and returned three.
 They've been a customer for two years and their return rate is 73%.
-When you look closer, you find they're not a bot, they're not using stolen cards, and they're not doing anything illegal.
-They've just figured out your return policy and are using it, order after order.
+You look closer and find they're not a bot, they're not using stolen cards, and they're not doing anything illegal.
+They've figured out your return policy and are using it, order after order.

-This is the single biggest hidden cost in most Shopify stores.
-A small group of customers — typically 1–3% of your total — drives 30–50% of your return-related losses.
-They're called "serial returners" in the industry, and every DTC merchant has them.
+This is the biggest hidden cost in most Shopify stores.
+A small group of customers (typically 1% to 3% of your total) drives 30% to 50% of your return losses.
+"Serial returners" is the industry term.
+Every DTC merchant has them.
 The question is whether you know who they are.

 Why this pattern exists